-Smallville: Clark Kent of all people does not believe in a fair fight.
-His usual strategy boils down to "clock you in the head from behind at 500 miles an hour."
+Smallville: Clark Kent does not believe in a fair fight.
+His usual strategy boils down to "clock you in the head from behind at 500 miles an hour", a tactic his cousin Kara is also fond of.
 Tess Mercer is just as bad, if not worse.

 Stargate Atlantis: In one early episode, Teyla hands Sheppard's ass to him in a sparring match with melee weapons, and Teyla remarks that if it were a real fight, he'd be dead by now.
 Sheppard replies that if it were a real fight, he would have shot her by now.
 You don't bring a couple of sticks to a gun fight.

 Weyoun.
-Of the more strategic type than actual throw-downs, the idea that there are 'rules' in combat is a notion he is only aware of so that he can manipulate other people.
+More about strategy than actual throw-downs, the idea that there are 'rules' in combat is a notion he is only aware of so that he can manipulate other people.
 This may be a trait of the Vorta in general, given that they are a genetically engineered race.

 Major Kira.
 As has been noted elsewhere, fair tactics do not keep one alive in the Bajoran Rebellion.
 Therefore, Kira doesn't use them.
 Deep Space Nine didn't shy away from calling the Bajoran Resistance fighters terrorists.
 Terrorism is generally referred to as perfectly legitimate tactics, and not just in the back story.
 Of course, they are defending their own planet so the only people they were terrorising were the invading Cardassians, and the word 'insurgency' hadn't come into vogue by then.